 - Water Volume – 1,000,000 Gallons +

-Down on the Bank of the Mighty Mississippi is the Audubon Aquarium of America’s.
+Down on the Bank of the Mighty Mississippi is the Audubon Aquarium of The Americas.
 We love this New Orleans icon as the exhibits and displays are significantly different from most aquariums and it’s a refreshing experience.

 The Huge Gulf of Mexico tank is an open ocean exhibit based around a deepwater oil rig.
 The tank has a variety of fish we don’t often see such as large alligator gar and Tarpon along with the more usual Sharks and Rays.

 The Caribbean Reef is a large and spectacular display featuring a tunnel walkthrough.
-The Amazon Exhibit has Macaws, Anacondas, Phirana and Freshwater Stingrays.
-There are also Penguin and Sea Otters on Display.
+The Amazon Exhibit has Macaws, Anacondas, Phirana, and Freshwater Stingrays.
+There are also penguins and Sea Otters on Display.